Libby Larsen: Musical career

 In 1983, Larsen was appointed one of the Minnesota Orchestra's two composers-in-residence, making her the first woman to serve as a resident composer with a major orchestra.
 She composed her first symphony, Water Music, for the Minnesota Orchestra, which was premiered in 1985 under Sir Neville Marriner.
 During her time with the Minnesota Orchestra, Larsen researched reasons for the low attendance of people of her own age at classical concerts and why non-European composers were not adequately represented in concert programs.
 This led her to studies of classical music in America and its place in American culture, the results of which she has explored in her compositions and other philosophical projects.
 In 1986, her daughter Wynne was born.

 Larsen organized and became artistic director of the Hot Notes Series (sponsored by the Schubert Club of St. Paul) in 1993, which focuses on the modern keyboard, particularly on the interaction between performer and synthesized sound.
 This interaction has become a feature of her later works, including Frankenstein: The Modern Prometheus (1990) based on the book by Mary Shelley.
 This work used electronic visual effects such as projectors and screens around the theater which showed different perspectives (e.g. those of the monster or those of Frankenstein himself) throughout the opera.
 This opera was Larsen's first exploration of technological sound and was selected as one of the eight best classical music events of 1990 by USA Today.

 In 1993, she won a Grammy Award for producer of Best Classical Vocal Performance for "The Art of Arlene Augér", featuring her song cycle Sonnets from the Portuguese.
 In 1996, she received Honorary Doctorates from both St. Mary's College/Notre Dame, and the University of Nebraska.

 In addition to being known as a composer, Larsen is known as a musical philosopher and speaker.
 She has given keynote addresses at places such as the League of American Orchestras, American Choral Directors Association, American Orff-Schulwerk Association National Convention, Concert Band Directors National Association, Dominique de Menil Presidential Lecture Series at Rice University (2001), Music Educators National Convention, and National Association of Schools of Music.
 From 2003-04, she served as the first Harissios Papamarkou Chair in Education and Technology at the Library of Congress.

 In 2010, Larsen received a George Peabody Medal for Outstanding Contributions to Music in America.

+Larsen has never held a formal teaching position in college or university, about which she said that she "never felt the need to be attached to an academic institution", as she had been "lucky enough to have the kind of musical life [she] wanted".
+She has taken independent students, including composer Adam Berndt.